 Let me explain...

 The first step toward personal peace took me to a book by Merlin R. Carothers.
 I read Prison to Praise in desperation as I was miserably going through a difficult divorce.

 From this book I learned the power of expressing gratitude for everything in my life, wanted and unwanted.

-Yes, it sounds counter-intuitive, but I have to tell you that practicing gratitude for and in all things changed my life.
-At first, I began expressing gratitude for unwanted, difficult circumstances even when I had to do it through gritted teeth.
+Yes, it sounds counter-intuitive, but I have to tell you, practicing gratitude for and in all things changed my life.
+I began expressing gratitude for unwanted, difficult circumstances even when I had to do it through gritted teeth.
 But when I did, something miraculous happened.
-The flow of peace within was so profound it's barely describable.
+The flow of peace within was so profound it's indescribable.
 I tell this story in detail here.

-The last leg of my quest of finding inner peace has been the ongoing process of letting go of dearly held belief systems and truly learning to love and accept myself and others with as little judgement as possible.
-Knowing how much this would change my life, I resisted this step for too long.
-I probably could have avoided a chaotic midlife crisis had I not resisted.
+The last part of my quest of finding inner peace has been multifaceted and ongoing.
+It includes truly learning to love and accept myself and others and releasing dearly-held beliefs that no longer serve the highest good.
+Knowing how much the latter would change my life, I resisted for too long.
+The result was a chaotic midlife crisis that probably could have been avoided.

 Even so, once I allowed my authentic beliefs to surface and have a voice, incredible peace welled up inside me, even in the midst of turmoil.
 My truth is that when it comes to life's really big questions, I don't know the answers and probably never will.
 I do believe that is true wisdom.
 And I am perfectly okay with that.
 What a relief!

 Are you longing to find inner peace?
 Know it is right there inside you.
-When you release what is blocking it, you will feel its amazing presence.
+When you release what is blocking it, you will reveal its amazing presence.

 Please note: If you have experienced serious trauma or have a mental condition, self-applying these techniques may not be right for you.
 Consult with a mental health professional first.
-Many therapists are trained in EFT and can guide you in using them in ways best for you.
+Many therapists are trained in EFT and can guide you in using this process in a way that is best for you.